dolbeysystems/fusion-cac-web-docs/content/cdi-user-guide/chart-reviews/_index.md

 ## Follow-up

-A CDI follow-up is a case that has already been reviewed at least once by a CDS within Fusion CAC/CDI.
+A CDI follow-up is a case that has already been reviewed at least once by a CDS within Fusion CAC.
 A CDI review for inpatient charts must have a working DRG associated to be considered reviewed.
 If no DRG then the patient is considered new.
 A follow-up case is a subsequent review of the first.
 The default interval is every 24hrs until the patient is discharged; however, CDI staff can override this interval by changing the next review date on the Code Summary viewer.

 ![Next Review Date](2025-02-20_ChartReview1.png)